ASK1734/Equity-Research-News-Scraper/README.md

 3. **View Results**: The script will display a list of news articles related to your query.

 ## Limitations
-Please note that the script currently only supports news retrieval from China Times.
+Please note that the script currently only supports news retrieval from Annue.
 Future updates may include additional sources.

-## Contribution
-Your feedback and contributions are welcome.
-If you have suggestions for improvements or have identified issues, please open a ticket in the issue tracker.